CHRI-Lab/NAO_concierge/README.md

 Since you have set the environment, you can run the project by:
 1. Get the robot's IP address by pressing the chest button.
 Put the IP address in the 'main.py' file.
 2. Run **both** 'main.py' and 'userInterface.py' using **Python 2**.
+3. As a back end, you can also run 'conciergeInterface.py' to alter the user GUI.

 ### Others
 Relevant comments are added in each Python file to assist you from understanding the logic.